Ayushsh1/Project-Management-tool/README.md

 User Authentication:
 Secure login and signup pages.
-Role-based access control for different team members.

 Scalability and Performance:
-Built with Vite, React, Tailwind CSS, and JavaScript for a fast, responsive interface.
+Built with Vite, React, Bootstript CSS, and JavaScript for a fast, responsive interface.
-WebRTC support for AI-powered video calls and collaboration.